How to Teach English to Kindergarteners: Tips and Activities You Can Rely On

 It takes a special kind of person to teach kindergarteners.

-Fortunately, since that day I’ve come up with some methods to maintain an orderly classroom and ensure that students are comfortable, happy and engaged while successfully learning and practicing English.
+Fortunately, since that day I’ve come up with some methods to maintain an orderly classroom while ensuring that students are happy and engaged.

 1. Develop an ESL Routine (and Stick to It)

 The best way to control your kindergarten English class isn’t to constantly reprimand them, it’s to create a routine and stick to it.
 Structure and routines tend to work well with young learners.
-Many find routines comforting because they always know what to expect, as well as what they should and shouldn’t be doing throughout the day.
+Many find routines comforting because they always know what to expect.

 Here’s part of the routine that I came up with when I taught kindergarten ESL students: